Look for someone who specializes in what you need, whose fees you can afford, and who you think you can work well with.

 A simple will may cost as little as a couple hundred dollars in some areas, but more complicated situations may cost you thousands

 An estate plan allows you to prepare for what will happen after you pass away or if you can no longer take care of yourself and your estate.
-If you need to start your estate plan, you can create a will, a trust, or both, with the Policygenius app.
-This app's tools are vetted and approved by attorneys and tailored to your state.
+If you need to start your estate plan, you can create a will, a trust, or both, with Policygenius.
+Our tools are vetted and approved by attorneys and tailored to your state.

 An estate planning attorney can help you create a solid plan for handling both of these situations.
 They can also offer legal advice on wills, trusts, your local probate process, and estate taxes.
 Most people can benefit from working with an estate planning attorney.